tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 #### Strap Match: Samson vs Gustav Gryffin (c) - PpW Championship

 * Timestamp: `1:46:24`
 * [Samson](@/w/samson.md) makes his way to the ring to a huge babyface reaction.
-The crowd is loudly chanting "Samson" while the referee is attaching one of leather belts to the contender's wrist using duct tape.
+The crowd is loudly chanting "Samson" while the referee attaches one of leather belts to the contender's wrist using duct tape.
 * [Gustav Gryffin](@/w/gustav-gryffin.md) makes his way to the ring to a heat from the PpW fans.
 The crowd is chanting "Get The Fuck Out" as well as flipping him off.
-Gustav is hitting high-fives with a few of his supporters (referred to as "Gryffinators").
+Gustav hits high-fives with a few of his supporters (referred to as "Gryffinators").
 * A leather belt is attached to Gustav's wrist.
 The crowd is chanting "Bartoszyce?
 And where the fuck is that?!" to mock Gryffin's hometown.
 * Seweryn presents the PpW Championship to the crowd, while Michael HT repeats the rules of a Strap Match to the public.
 * The whole match is filled with vicious strap strikes from both of the competitors.
 After a shine from Samson the fight moves to the ringside area, where Gustav gets the upper hand countering Samson's offensive with a strong push to a ringpost and back suplex to the apron.